chetankamadinni/service-discovery-demo/README.md

 # service-discovery-demo
 Demo of service discovery functionality

-In the world of micro-services, each service communitate with every other service over the network for some functuonality.
-To know where the servive is hosted and on which port it is communicating is very difficult.
+In the world of micro-services, each service may communicate with every other service over the network for some functionality.
+To know where the service is hosted and on which port it is communicating is very difficult.
 Also if the app spins-up multiple instance each instance has its own port.
 To know all the details we use service-discovery.
 Netflix-Eureka server is one such implemenation.

 To start an eureka-server.
 Create a spring-boot app with the below dependency